How does it work?

 Get access to clear charts and easy-to-understand tools, summaries of all necessary financial data and information for you to analyse before making a decision.

-Place bids during live auctions to acquire fractional shares of music catalogues.
+Place bids during live auctions to acquire shares of royalties interests of music catalogues.
 Once the auction ends and your bids are successful, you’ll officially own music in your portfolio.

 Spot the right opportunities in the market and trade previously listed shares with others.
 Supply and demand establish fair market value.

-Monitor your portfolio’s progress, keep clear track of your earnings and analyse the performance of your catalogues, while enjoying continuous royalty payouts.
+Monitor your portfolio’s progress, keep clear track of your earnings and analyse the performance of your royalties interests shares, while enjoying continuous royalty payouts.